 Paris attacks: Five years on France is still scarred and back on alert

-November 2015 rampage by jihadist suicide bombers and gunmen killed 130 people
+November 2015 attacks by jihadist suicide bombers and gunmen killed 130 people

 People lay flowers and candles in front of an impromptu memorial for the victims of the November 13th terrorist attacks set up near the Bataclan concert venue in Paris, in November 2015.
 File photograph: Christophe Petit Tesson/EPA

-Five years after Islamist killers struck in postwar France’s deadliest attack, its prime minister on Friday paid tribute to the victims, with the country again on high alert following a new wave of ideologically driven violence.
+Five years after Islamist killers carried out post-war France’s deadliest attack, its prime minister on Friday paid tribute to the victims, with the country again on high alert following a new wave of ideologically driven violence.

-The November 13th, 2015 rampage by jihadist suicide bombers and gunmen killed 130 people, wounded hundreds and left deep scars on the nation’s psyche.
+The November 13th, 2015 attacks by jihadist suicide bombers and gunmen killed 130 people, wounded hundreds and left deep scars on the nation’s psyche.

-Premier Jean Castex laid wreaths at venues across the capital that were hit that night, the first outside the Stade de France where the coordinated bloodletting began during a soccer match attended by then president Francois Hollande.
+Premier Jean Castex laid wreaths at venues across the capital that were hit that night, the first outside the Stade de France where the co-ordinated attacks began during a soccer match attended by then president Francois Hollande.

 The attackers also targeted cafes, restaurants and the Bataclan concert hall, sites that have been under close police watch in the run-up to Friday’s anniversary.